Educating about Medicinal Herb Plants Online since 1997

 (For educational information only.
 No parts of this document are to be taken as diagnosis or prescription for any illness.
 See your Healthcare Practitioner for any personal health concerns.)

-It can seem impossible to get children to take herbs for various reasons.
+As a mother trying to introduce herbal remedies to my family, I know how difficult it can be to get children to take herbs.
 Teas very often taste horrible, no matter how much honey (*) we put in them.

 They are incredibly easy to make: